-- Equipment Do not use equipment that you have not been trained to use by hospital employees.
-Bed/crib rails must be raised and secured at all times. - Always wear ID badge - Store personal belongings in a secure location. - Personal Protective Equipment (PPE) utilize as appropriate to your job and department requirements - Park in approved locations - Incidents If you have an accident resulting in physical injury or if anything very unusual happens during your experience at Children's, immediately notify the supervisor - Use personal safety techniques such as proper lifting and moving. - Contact the supervisor of the area you are in if you have immediate safety concerns. - Should you become suspicious of a person's behavior, please notify the area supervisor immediately. - Contact Security any time of the day or night if you would like an escort. - Latex balloons strictly prohibited at Children's Hospital & Medical Center. - NPO (Nothing Placed Orally) Do not give a patient anything to eat or drink without checking with the staff first. - For Safety Data Sheets (SDS) in the event of a chemical spill or decontamination needs, contact the call center at 8999.
+• Equipment - Do not use equipment that you have not been trained to use by hospital employees.
+Bed/crib rails must be raised and secured at all times.

+- Always wear ID badge - Do not allow tailgating/piggy backing through doors secured by badge access. - Store personal belongings in a secure location. - Personal Protective Equipment (PPE) utilize as appropriate for your job and department - Park in approved locations - Incidents If you have an accident resulting in physical injury or if anything very unusual happens during your experience at Children's, immediately notify the supervisor - Use personal safety techniques such as proper lifting and moving. - Contact the supervisor of the area you are in if you have immediate safety concerns. - Should you become suspicious of a person's behavior, please notify the area supervisor - immediately.
+Contact Security any time of the day or night if you would like an escort. - Latex balloons strictly prohibited at Children's Nebraska. - NPO (Nothing Placed Orally) Do not give a patient anything to eat or drink without checking with the - staff first - For Safety Data Sheets (SDS) in the event of a chemical spill or exposure, contact the call center at 402-955-8999.